 St. Paul’s Cathedral Church was built by Christopher Wren between 1675 and 1711.
-It is one of the Europe’s biggest cathedrals and its dome is the second biggest after Rome’s St. Peter’s Basilica.
-This is not the first church to be built at the same place.
+It is one of Europe’s biggest cathedrals and its dome is the second biggest after Rome’s St. Peter’s Basilica.
+This is not the first church to be built in the same place.
 Before this 4 churches were built and extended.
 They all were rebuilt and the last one was destroyed in the Great Fire of London.

 Making of St. Paul’s Cathedral Church